jlaroche/Documentation-en/docs/Data_Standardization/ontology.md

 In this context an ontology is capable of providing:

 ### Permanent URLs
-Each ontology term is given a URL and attached to a web service which returns human and computer readable information about the term.
+Each ontology term is given a URL and attached to a web service which returns human and computer readable information about the term, such as label, definition, synonyms, parent and child entities.
 The term URL is expected to exist in perpetuity; a deprecation and replacement term reference system exists which facilitates database updates in the face of evolving ontologies.

 ### Hierarchic terms and inheritance
 Each term appears in a hierarchy of terms of the same type, whether it be material entities, process types, or characteristics of things.
 Here we more aptly switch to referencing an ontology term as an **entity** or **class**, because ontologies enable logical reasoners to take in an ontological description of some entity, and figure out what classes it fits or belongs to in an ontology, e.g. an animal which "'has part' exactly 4 legs" can be categorized as a quadriped.
 Any subclass (a child of a given class) of "quadruped" is also expected to have 4 legs due to the power of inheritance that OWL ontologies have.
 If a reasoner is run on an ontology with a "quadruped" class, and a subclass of quadruped has only 3 legs, a logical error will result.
 This highlites a quality control metric - logical consistency - that can be obtained within an ontology, and also when reasoning over merged ontologies that share the same set of relations.

+A hierarchical organization of terms also sets up using branches of an ontology as a source of picklist choices for some attribute, equivalent to lookup tables that  computer science developers are familiar with.

 ### Entity or class properties
 Naturally an ontology needs a language of relations (called object properties) such as "located in" or "part of" and a way to use them in expressing logical statements, called axioms, that must be true for a class to match some given candidate entity.
 There is also some functionality for associating specific values or ranges to class axioms (e.g. "pi 'has value' "3.1415927"^^xsd:decimal).

 ### Free-text definition
 A class should have a free-text definition which reflects in plain language the logic of any axioms it has, or if no axioms exist, at least helps the reader to recognize what is included or excluded from its category of entity.
-This style of definition is called the Aristotelian genus-differentiae form which reference a class's parent class and goes on to differentiate its members from its siblings.
+This style of definition is called the Aristotelian genus-differentiae form which reference a class's parent class and goes on to differentiate the kinds of entity it matches from those which its siblings would match.

 ### Curation standards
 Terms are explained in the singular, are provided in a single language like English, and are lowercase except for proper noun parts.